qtc-de/blog/content/posts/01-attacking-java-rmi-via-ssrf.md

 * ``CommonsCollections3.1`` being available on the *RMI* application's classpath
 * The *SSRF* vulnerability is *curl* based and allows null bytes within the *gopher* protocol

-We start of with an *nmap* scan to demonstrate that no *RMI* ports are exposed directly by the application server:
+We start of with a *nmap* scan to demonstrate that no *RMI* ports are exposed directly by the application server:

 ```console
 $ nmap -p- -n 172.17.0.2